 Intellectual Property Litigation and Related Matters

 Mr. Dreyer litigates matters involving trademark, copyright, rights of publicity, false advertising and consumer fraud claims.
-His recent matters include representing the NFL and its 32 member clubs in obtaining dismissal of a copyright infringement suit involving the use of game-action photographs.
-He recently represented the MLB, PGA TOUR and NFL as amici in 9th, 7th and District of Columbia cases involving the question of whether internet retransmissions of television broadcasts are entitled to a compulsory license under the Copyright Act.
-He secured preliminary and permanent injunctive relief on behalf of Virgin Mobile USA in nearly two dozen trademark infringement lawsuits.
-He has represented the Fresh Del Monte Group in protecting its trademark rights in the United States, Europe, Africa and the Middle East, and obtained an injunction against the use of the Del Monte mark in those territories.
-He has advised numerous China-based clients on matters involving U.S. trademark and copyright law, and recently obtained dismissal of copyright infringement claims against youku.com.
+His recent matters include representing the NFL and its 32 member clubs in obtaining the dismissal of a copyright infringement suit involving the use of game-action photographs.
+He has advised numerous China-based clients on matters involving U.S. trademark and copyright law, and recently obtained the dismissal of copyright infringement claims against youku.com.
+He has represented the International Trademark Association in nearly a dozen matters, including Supreme Court amicus submissions involving questions of trademark tacking, standing to sue under the Lanham Act and the constitutionality of the Lanham Act’s prohibition against federal trademark registration for disparaging marks.
+He also successfully represented the MLB, PGA TOUR and NFL as amici in Ninth, Seventh and District of Columbia circuit cases involving whether internet retransmissions of TV broadcasts are entitled to a compulsory license under the Copyright Act.
+He represents the Fresh Del Monte Group in protecting its trademark rights in the United States, Europe, Africa and the Middle East and obtained numerous injunctions against the use of the Del Monte mark in those territories.
 He also counseled The Walt Disney Company in connection with its acquisition of Lucasfilm Ltd.

 Sports Litigation and Related Matters